 2.3 You have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues.

-3 CORE RESPONSIBILITIES OF THE CLYDE GROUP AS “DATA CONTROLLER”
+3 CORE RESPONSIBILITIES OF NORTHERN MARINE AS “DATA CONTROLLER”

 3.1 As a “Data Controller” we are responsible for deciding how we hold and use personal data (sometimes referenced as personal information) about you.
 We are committed to protecting the privacy and security of personal data.
 This notice is being provided to you so that you are aware of our approach to the management of personal data.